masterborn/terraform-aws-ssm-key-group/README.md

 # terraform-aws-ssm-key-group

-Resource that allows to declare multiple variables in map, and for each of them creates new ssm resource.
+Resource that allows to declare multiple variables in map, and for each of them creates a new [AWS SSM](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ssm-parameter.html) key resource.

 <!-- START_OF_AUTO_GENERATED_SECTION -->
 ## Requirements